 Bed Bug Heat Treatment?

 Bed bug heat treatment is a natural and eco-friendly way of eliminating, well, bed bugs.
-This certainly fits the need of homeowners with children or business owners to prevent chemical contamination into their goods.
+This certainly fits the need of homeowners with children or business owners to prevent chemical contamination of their goods.

 This treatment can also eliminate bugs in all stages, from eggs to the adult stage.